top of page

 KAPUAS HULU- WEST KALIMANTAN

-The Bentarum landscape in Kapuas Hulu, West Kalimantan, is a vibrant corridor of lush forests and meandering rivers, nestled between two national parks.
+The Bentarum Forest Corridor in Kapuas Hulu, West Kalimantan, is a vibrant corridor of lush forests and meandering rivers, nestled between two national parks.
 Home to a rich array of wildlife, including the Critically Endangered tricolour langur and over half of the remaining Northwest Bornean orangutans, this area is a crucial sanctuary for many species.
 Its unique mix of lowland dipterocarp and peat swamp forests makes it a biodiversity treasure trove.

 The Bentarum landscape is situated in the district of Kapuas Hulu, West Kalimantan, close to the border with the Malaysian state of Sarawak.
 In the north of the landscape lies the hilly and mountainous terrain of Betung Kerihun National Park, which protects 799,999 ha of forest.
 To the south lies Danau Sentarum National Park, renowned for its unique seasonal lake ecosystem, protecting 127,348 ha of forest.
 Between the two parks lies the Bentarum...